-The U. S. Geological Survey is planning a scientific workshop on the Suwannee River Basin and Estuary to:
+The U. S. Geological Survey planned a scientific workshop on the Suwannee River Basin and Estuary to:

 - discuss current and past research findings,